dami-nation/WindowsAD/NOTES.md

 ### Windows AD Lab

 This document walks through the steps I took to build a basic Active Directory lab environment using Windows Server 2022 as the domain controller and Windows 10 as the client, all inside VirtualBox.
+I also have a version of this lab run on UTM, you can check it on my website at https://oladami.com/posts/windows-client-join/

 1. Virtual Machine Setup